Celebrate and educate, 200 glorious years of rail in the United Kingdom.

 Talk to the Past

-Meet and interact with the inventor of the world’s first high pressure steam engine, Richard Trevithick.
-You will also listen to an argument between “Flying Scotsman” driver Bill Sparshatt and Moses Truro, Driver of “City of Truro”.
+Meet and interact with the inventor of the world’s first high pressure steam engine, Richard Trevithick, on board the train.
+You will also listen to an argument between “Flying Scotsman” driver Bill Sparshott and Moses Truro, Driver of “City of Truro” on the Platform later in the day.
 Which one do you think broke the speed record first?

 L&Y/LMS “Pug” 11243 Demonstrations